Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ### Org waiting on ProcessComplete for a given app

-In this scenario, an org is waiting on end users to complete one given app.
+In this scenario, an org is waiting on end-users to complete one given app.

 1. System (consumer) authenticates using Maskinporten and requests scope `altinn:events/{org}/{app}`
 2. System exchanges Maskinporten token to an Altinn token.
 Scopes is included in new token.